anadomuta/challenge-code-quiz/README.md

 To start the quiz, the user can tap on the button "Start Quiz".

-The screenshot below displays an overview of the application.
+The screenshots below display an overview of the application.

 ![Start Page Screenshot](./assets/images/start-screen-screenshot.PNG)
 ![Highscores Page Screenshot](/assets/images/highscores-screenshot.PNG)